-Lets use a common example with posture.
-If the weight is your head and the effort your neck muscles, and you wanted to exert no muscular effort to hold up your 10 Ib head, your head would need to sit directly over the fulcrum.
-As the spinal vertebra, discs and joints are considered the fulcrum (your center of gravity), your head needs to sit right on top of your spinal column, or your neck and upper back muscles begin to work overtime, to support the increased load.
+Your spine – made up of vertebrae, discs and joints is considered the fulcrum (your center of gravity).
+Your head needs to sit right on top of your spinal column, or your neck and upper back muscles begin to work overtime, to support the increased load.
 Let me use a diagram to explain this concept:

 Forward Head Posture

 In this example a 10 pound head is the weight, the vertebra is the fulcrum and the muscle contraction is the effort needed to support your head.

 When the head sits out in front of the body, instead of overtop of the spine where it belongs, we call this forward head posture (fhp).

 Further Resources >> How do You Correct a Forward Head?